Characterizations of homomorphisms among unital completely positive maps: Abstract

 \section{Abstract}

 We prove that a unital completely positive map between finite-dimensional $C^*$-algebras is a homomorphism if and only if it is completely entropy-nonincreasing, where the relevant notion of entropy is a variant of von Neumann entropy.
+This adjusted von Neumann entropy is the negative of the relative entropy with respect to the uniform state on the $C^*$-algebra, up to an additive constant.
 As an intermediate step, we prove that a unital completely positive map between finite-dimensional $C^*$-algebras is a homomorphism if and only if its adjusted Choi operator is a projection.
 Both equivalences generalize familiar facts about stochastic maps between finite sets.